 If you beat me to it, have a brilliantly amazing time, and please feel free to let me know how you got on in the comments below.

-For final inspiration, check out the brilliant video below from Jeff Bradford.
+For final inspiration, check my vlog on whisky trek below, as well as the brilliant video from Jeff Bradford.